Thesis Title: Motherhood and Manhood: Gender in the White Citizens Councils

 - ‘Saving a Nation: Roosevelt's Fireside Chats’, History is Now Magazine, August 2014.
 In this article I explored Franklin Roosevelt's radio public communications both before and during the Second World War.

 - Contributor - University of Leicester Black History project.
 Archival research, digitisation, and exhibition.
-(November 2017 - Present)
+(November 2017 - August 2018)

 - Project Facilitator - Journey to Justice: Nottingham.
-Prepared and led sessions teaching a group of teenagers about the US Civil Rights Movement, its contemporary relevance, and issues of social justice at the Galleries of Justice in Nottingham.
-(Oct 2016 - March 2017)
+Prepared and led sessions which taught a group of teenagers about the US Civil Rights Movement, its contemporary relevance, and issues of social justice at the Galleries of Justice in Nottingham.
+(Oct - March 2017)

 - Historians of the Twentieth Century United States (HOTCUS)